W. Eric Martin

 And those non-linked game names above await your attention if you feel like submitting game entries to the BGG database.
 Many BGGers don't pay attention to games for youngsters, so they're not entered as encyclopedically as games for older players.

-announced for the 2012 Diana Jones Award, "an annual award created to publicly acknowledge excellence in gaming", with individuals, products, or any other thing or movement in the game industry being eligible.
+• The nominees have also been announced for the 2012 Diana Jones Award, "an annual award created to publicly acknowledge excellence in gaming", with individuals, products, or any other thing or movement in the game industry being eligible.
 For 2012, the nominees are:

 -----—Burning Wheel Gold, an RPG system designed by Luke Crane and published by Burning Wheel.